CSE512-15S/a/README.md

 # a3-liusuw

-## Team Members
+## Team Member

 Liusu Wang liusuw@uw.edu

 ## Top 10 Seeded Male Tennis Players

-This visualzation demostrates two major portions about the top 10 seeded male tennis players.
-The first one is the relationship between the final match numbers of the major tennis tourments (legends) and the players, which illustrates which finals of the tourments the players attempted.
-The other one is the relationship between the titles of the tourments and the players, which illustrates how many titles they acctually achieved in these finals.
+This visualzation demostrates three major portions about the top 10 seeded male tennis players (2015).
+The first one is the relationship between the major tennis tournament (legends) finals and the players, which illustrates which finals of the tournaments these players attended.
+Another one is the relationship between the titles of the tourments and the players, which illustrates how many titles they acctually achieved in these finals.
+The last one illustrates the court types in these finals and the details of the players attended.

 ## Running Instructions

-Access my visualization at http://liusuwang.github.io/a3-liusuw/ or download this repository.
+Access my visualization at http://cse512-15s.github.io/a3-liusuw-/ or download this repository and run python -m SimpleHTTPServer 8000 and access this from http://localhost:8000/.
 I recommend using Chrome for ideal viewing.

-Hover any name of the Legends or its Count to get the plays who attended its finals, how many times they attended, and how many titles he got.
-Hover any name of the Plays to see which the Legend finals he attended, which and how many titles he got.

 ## Storyboard

 ### initial visualization

+The initial visualization will be

 ![initial](https://cloud.githubusercontent.com/assets/4379884/7588735/d085679a-f873-11e4-8e08-0ab7dd3b92eb.jpg)